jl91939/python_Instacart_Analysis/README.md

 ___

  Note: Instacart is a real company that’s made their data available online.
-However, the contents of this project brief have been fabricated for the purpose of this Project.
+However, the contents of this project brief have been fabricated by CareerFoundry for the purpose of this Project.